MACHINEGUNS PART 1:

 Notice: Arschen (arsina, steps) was old Russian measurement, about 0.71-meters in metric scale.

-Year 1918 Finnish Army end up with about 600 Maxim machineguns m/1905 and m/1910 in calibre 7,62 mm x 54R, which made it the clearly most numerous machinegun in Finnish use at that time.
-Mounts for these machineguns were usually Sokolov-type Russian mounts that with their small wheels and large weight were not very suitable to Finnish terrain.
-Finnish Army administration soon renamed m/1910 Maxim to M/09 (probably reason: Maxim machinegun of same type had been manufactured in Germany and sold commercially had been called M/09).
-In this renaming effort M/05 got also included in classification M/09, this was not a large error as there was quite a bit of differences among m/1910 Maxim machineguns also.
-In this same hassle Sokolov-mount got renamed as M/09.
+Early 1920's Finnish Army ordnance administration renamed m/1910 Maxim as M/09 (likely because Maxim machinegun of same model had been manufactured in Germany and when sold commercially had been called M/09).
+In this renaming effort m/1905 got also included in classification M/09, which one could expect to be less than ideal just considering the spare parts supply.
+But this was not a large error as there was quite a bit of differences also among m/1910 Maxim machineguns and even individual m/1910 were not spare parts compatible among themselves.
+In this same hassle also Sokolov-mount got renamed as machinegun-mount M/09.
 So as a result the combination of m/1905 or m/1910 Maxim and Sokolov mount got named M/09-09 (First 09 came from model of machinegun and second 09 from model of mount used).
-Finnish military used this same naming method also with later Maxim machineguns.
+Finnish military applied this same basic naming method also with later Maxim machinegun models.

 Large wheeled m/1905